 Working Together to Achieve Better Product Listing Results

 The first step towards developing specialized feeds that improve our customer’s campaigns is to develop a close working relationship with both our brand and agency partners.

 Highstreet.io has been working with The North Face as their Product Feed Management Solution for quite some time.
 Part of this solution involves creating a Performance Feed that collects The North Face’s sales data from their Google Analytics to automatically create and update a list of best-selling products, and assign a bestseller custom label in their Google Shopping Feed.

 Because of our close working relationship with The North Face and their agency, PHD Media, we were able to collaborate on the details of adding a new data source within Google Merchant Center called the price competitiveness report.

-What is Google Merchant Center’s Price Competitive Report?
+What is Google Merchant Center’s Price Competitiveness Report?